 Choose from two kid-friendly, DIY Easter crafts — a cute bunny holding a carrot or a bunny place card decorated with your favorite Easter chocolates.
-Get started with the directions below.
+Get started with the directions and templates below.
 These easy-to-make bunny rabbit crafts make the perfect little treat for kids, teachers, and grandparents, or for decorating your Easter table.

 Easter Bunny Card for Kids

 Makes 4 cards

 • cardstock: - heavy-weight white (65-lb) – 3 sheets - pink – 1/2 sheet - black – 1/4 sheet • chocolate carrots – 4 • paper punches: - standard handheld hole punch - small circle punch - small heart punch • glue stick • double-sided tape • black pen (fine point, felt tip) • Easter Bunny card template

 1. Gather your supplies.
 Print your template and cut out each element so that you can use them as stencils for creating your cards.
 (For optimal results, make sure your white cardstock is heavyweight, so that it is sturdy enough to hold the weight of the chocolate.)

 2. Trace the shapes marked head, body, foot 1, and foot 2 onto the white cardstock.
 Then cut out each part to create the body of your bunny.

 3. Now it’s time to start adding detail to your bunny.
 Trace the shapes marked “ear 1” and “ear 2” onto the pink cardstock to create the inside part of the bunny ears.
 Carefully cut and glue these pink pieces to the inside of the bunny’s ears.